 Director's maiden name: Coral Frazer.

-Find a copy of "It’s A Long Road Back"
+Find "It's A Long Road Back" on DVD, BluRay or on streaming services

 Explore more Aboriginal movies